linkerd/website/linkerd.io/content/2-edge/tasks/upgrade.md

 proceeding—occasionally, specific minor releases may have additional restrictions.

-**Within the same major version**.
+**Stable within the same major version**.
 It is usually safe to upgrade to the latest minor version within the same major version.
 In other words, if you are currently running version *2.x.y*, upgrading to *2.x.z*, where *z* is the latest minor version for major version *x*, is safe.
-This is true even if you would skip intermediate intermediate minor versions, i.e. it is still safe even if *z
-> y + 1*.
+This is true even if you would skip intermediate intermediate minor versions, i.e. it is still safe even if *z* > *y + 1*.

-**To the next major version**.
+**Stable to the next major version**.
 It is usually safe to upgrade to the latest minor version of the *next* major version.
 In other words, if you are currently running version *2.x.y*, upgrading to *2.x + 1.w* will be safe, where *w* is the latest minor version available for major version *x + 1*.

-**To later major versions**.
+**Stable to a later major version**.
 Upgrades that skip one or more major versions are not supported.
 Instead, you should upgrade major versions incrementally.

+**Edge release to a later edge release**.
+This is generally safe unless the `Cautions` for the later edge release indicate otherwise.

-Again, please check the upgrade notes for the specific version you are upgrading *to* for any version-specific caveats.
+Again, please check the upgrade notes or release guidance for the specific version you are upgrading *to* for any version-specific caveats.

 ## Data plane vs control plane version skew

+Since a Linkerd upgrade always starts by upgrading the control plane, there is a period during which the control plane is running the new version, but the data plane is still running the older version.
+The extent to which this skew can be supported depends on what kind of release you're running.
+Note that new features introduced by the release may not be available for workloads with older data planes.

+### Stable releases

-It is usually safe to run Linkerd's control plane with the data plane from one major version earlier.
-(This skew is a natural consequence of upgrading.)
+For stable releases, it is usually safe to upgrade one major version at a time.
 This is independent of minor version, i.e. a *2.x.y* data plane and a *2.x + 1.z* control plane will work regardless of *y* and *z*.
 Please check the version-specific upgrade notes before proceeding.

-Note that new features introduced by the release may not be available for workloads with older data planes.
+### Edge releases

+For edge releases, it is also usually safe to upgrade one major version at a time.
+The major version of an edge release is included in the release notes for each edge release: for example, `edge-24.4.1` is part of Linkerd 2.15, so it should be safe to upgrade from `edge-24.4.1` to any edge release within Linkerd 2.15 or Linkerd 2.16.

+For any situation where this is not the case, the edge release guidance will have more information.

 ## Overall upgrade process